 Brook Hill thanks a special donor for a four horse slant load Sundowner Trailer.
 This allows the farm to transport the youth and horses to events, or horses to veterinarian hospitals.

 Brook Hill remodeled the 1909 school house for office space.
 There is now heat, three bathrooms (one handicap accessible), a reception area, office space and a kitchen.

 Brook Hill Farm is always upgrading the fencing, making it safe for all of the horses.

 Please come and visit and see for yourself, the wonderful renovations that have been done.

-Brook Hill runs its programs year round – an indoor arena is needed to provide services to the clients, and to be able to continue the rehabilitation work with the rescue horses during inclement weather.
-Please consider donating to help Brook Hill Farm reach this goal!
+Brook Hill Farm runs its programs year round – a covered arena has been completed to provide services to the clients, and to be able to continue the rehabilitation work with the rescue horses during inclement weather.